Don't cut backup... especially now

 To say we've seen a significant downturn in the economy in the past twelve months would be hyperbole at its best.
 As business owners and executives, it is incumbent on each of us to go through the necessary belt-tightening and reassessment of the budget process whenever the economic conditions and the stock market make a turn in a southerly direction.

 There are the obvious areas we turn to first - with scalpel in hand - that include head count, marketing, accounting, human resources, legal, customer support and ultimately information technology (IT).
 Certainly with IT investments that have risen upwards by 15-20%, this is an area that could stand to go on a fiscal version of the slim fast program, at least until we climb out of this economic malaise.
 It's standard to cut infrastructure costs, defer the web initiative or stretch out the additional hires for a few months but I beg you, SPARE THE BACKUP AND RECOVERY LINE ITEM.
 In fact, when things turn down, I would even advocate that you increase the backup and recovery expense.
-Yes, I know
+Yes, I know that might sound a little self-serving since my company provides back-up services to companies like yours, but I will explain.

 Information and data are some of the most critical assets in your business.
 Lost data is considered irreplaceable -- period.
 Here are a few examples to make my point.
 Would you or anybody on your management team (following a data loss or disaster) be able to give you answers to the following?